christabor/flask_jsondash/README.md

 The dashboard layout and blueprint styles are pre-packaged, and provide only the essentials, while getting out of the way.

-## Example configuration
+## Example configuration / demos

 Each chart is very straightforward.
 Most of the power is leveraged by the various charting libraries.

-The [example json configurations](examples/config) have examples that can demonstrate all kinds of types that are supported.

-### Widget endpoint schemas

-See [schemas](schemas.md) for more detail on how your endpoint json data should be formatted.
+See [schemas](schemas.md) for more detail on how your endpoint json data should be formatted for a given chart.

+If you want to see all/most charts in action, you'll need to fire up the `endpoints.py` flask app (included), and then in your database, insert a record, specifying one of the json files found in [examples/config](examples/config).
+(This has been tested using mongodb).

 ## Usage